dpbac/speech_to_text_with_python/README.md

 # Datasets

-When searching for datasets I had two goals in mind:

-* Having a dataset of Dutch Speakers: I live in The Netherlands and I'll be working with audio of Dutch Speakers

-* Having a dataset of phone calls with 2 channels: I'll be also probably working in a project that involves calls.
-Having a two channel allows to separated the audio of the two speakers using `PyDub`

-Luckily I succeed in obtaining both goals:

-* `Dutch dataset`: [`Common Voice`](https://voice.mozilla.org/en/datasets) is a initiative from Mozilla that offers open source, multi-language dataset of voices that anyone can use to train speech-enabled applications.
+* `Dutch and English datasets`: [`Common Voice`](https://voice.mozilla.org/en/datasets) is a initiative from Mozilla that offers open source, multi-language dataset of voices that anyone can use to train speech-enabled applications.
 At this moment you can have access to
 18 different languages.
 You download not only audio files but also other .tsv files with information about those audio files.
 Really great resource!

+* `LibriSpeech`: [`LibriSpeech`](http://www.openslr.org/12/) is a carefully segmented and aligned corpus of approximately 1000 hours of 16kHz read English speech, derived from read audiobooks.
+I downloaded only `dev-clean.tar.gz`.

 * `Multiuser audio files`: There are two datasets: